-Calibre is an eBook creator that takes things a step beyond normal eBook software by providing a way not only to create your own eBooks, but also to catalogue eBooks you already own into an organized digital library.
+Calibre stakes a claim to be among the best eBook creators (opens in new tab) by providing a way not only to create your own eBooks, but also to catalogue eBooks you already own into an organized digital library.
 Even though it does so at the expense of some of its other features, this is one of the best eBook creator options for you if you want to create and organize your eBooks.

 The format capabilities are pretty limited, with an emphasis on written-word digital novels, but magazines and picture books are also options.
 There are no templates for comic books or educational materials, and no family photo album template, which is a common use for eBook enthusiasts who do not publish their work.